maxviazov/Spring-Frameworks-/What's-New-in-Spring-Framework-6.x.md

 * `Validator` factory methods for programmatic validator implementations; see [29890](https://github.com/spring-projects/spring-framework/pull/29890).
 * `Validator.validateObject(Object)` with returned `Errors` and `Errors.failOnError` method for flexible programmatic usage; see [19877](https://github.com/spring-projects/spring-framework/issues/19877).
 * `MethodValidationInterceptor` throws `MethodValidationException` subclass of `ConstraintViolationException` with violations adapted to `MessageSource` resolvable codes, and to `Errors` instances for `@Valid` arguments with cascaded violations.
 See [29825](https://github.com/spring-projects/spring-framework/issues/29825), and umbrella issue [30645](https://github.com/spring-projects/spring-framework/issues/30645).
+* Support for letters other an A-Z in property, field, and variable names in SpEL expressions; see [30580](https://github.com/spring-projects/spring-framework/issues/30580).
+* Support for registering a `MethodHandle` as a SpEL function (see [related documentation](https://docs.spring.io/spring-framework/reference/6.1-SNAPSHOT/core/expressions/language-ref/functions.html)).
+* Revised `Instant` and `Duration` parsing (aligned with Spring Boot); see [22013](https://github.com/spring-projects/spring-framework/issues/22013).

 ### Data Access and Transactions